-A total of 119 members, 6 student affiliates (who were allowed to attend but could not vote), and 3 staff members were registered for the AGM.
+A total of 62 members, 2 student affiliates, and 3 staff members were registered for the AGM.

-At the peak of the meeting, 85 people were online.
+At the peak of the meeting, 42 people ended up participating.

-I asked Virginia St-Denis to be my parliamentarian for the AGM, and I introduced her as such at the beginning of the meeting.
-Virginia’s knowledge of Robert’s Rules of Order was valuable during the meeting, and I took several opportunities to message her using the chat function in Zoom to ask questions or look for advice.
+I asked Gael Spivak to be my parliamentarian for the AGM, and I introduced her as such at the beginning of the meeting.
+Gael’s knowledge of Robert’s Rules of Order was valuable during the meeting, and I asked her questions using the chat function in Zoom and out loud during the meeting.

 Approval of various business items